2015 schedule changes: Thanksgiving week the market will be open Wednesday 11/25 and Saturday 11/28, and closed Thursday 11/26.

 Greenmarket's gateway to the Upper West Side, the Tucker Square Greenmarket, offers locally grown produce just across the street from Lincoln Center.
-Seasonal vegetables range from fresh staples like corn and greens to Mexican specialties like papalo and epazote.
+Seasonal vegetables range from fresh staples like corn and greens to delicacies like squash blossoms and fairtytale eggplant.
 Orchards boast sweet berries, stone fruit, and over 80 varieties of apples.

 Knowledgeable growers are at market to explain just how to care for their plants, flowers, and herb pots indoors and out.
 Impeccable farmstead cheeses, fresh seafood, grass fed beef, duck and duck charcuterie, eggs, artisanal baked goods, and New York's only producer of both sorghum and maple syrup round out the offerings.